cyberphone/es6-bigint-json-support/README.md

 making a standard solution out of reach, or at least not particularly useful.
 However, there is no real problem to solve either since _the ES6 JSON API as it stands can cope with any variant_.

-## 3.1 Quoted String Serialization
+## 3.1 Quoted String Mode Serialization
 Here follows a few examples on how to deal with quoted string serialization for `BigInt`.

 ### 3.1.1 Serialization Using Decimal Digits